Polycystic kidney disease in cats (PKD): A deeper look

 New therapeutic approaches

-methods that focus on slowing cyst growth and improving kidney function.
+Methods that focus on slowing cyst growth and improving kidney function.

 Genetics of PKD in mother cats

-Genetic connections of PKD in dams
+Genetic associations of PKD in dams

-The following table shows the probabilities of PKD occurring in kittens based on the genetic status of the mother cat:
+The following table shows the probabilities of PKD occurring in kittens, based on the genetic status of the mother cat:

-Mother animal (genotype)Kitten (Expected Genotype)Probability of PKD
+Mother animal (genotype) Kitten (Expected Genotype) Probability of PKD

-PKD positive (heterozygous)50% PKD positive, 50% PKD negative50% probability
+PKD-positive (heterozygous) 50% PKD positive, 50% PKD negative 50% probability

 How is PKD diagnosed in cats?